adburg/Oblig3_Dat153/README.md

 <br />

 **QuizActivityTest**
-Tests that clicking on a button gives the correct score by matching the score on the screen.
+tests that clicking on a button gives the correct score by matching the score on the screen.

 <img src="./images/QuizActivityTest.png" />